spectrocloud/librarium/content/docs/09.5-security/05-core-principles.md

 ## Secure by Default

 We believe that security should be the default setting for all of our systems and software.
-Our products are secure to use out-of-the-box with little or no configuration needed and at no additional cost – such as Multi-Factor authentication (MFA), audit logs, and access control for sensitive information.
+Our products are secure to use out-of-the-box with little or no configuration needed and at no additional cost – such as audit logs and access control for sensitive information.
+Palette also supports Multi-Factor authentication (MFA) using external Identify Providers (IDP), such as Okta.

 <br />